lbl-srg/soep/doc-design/source/softwareArchitecture.rst

             </EventIndicators>
           </ModelStructure>

+The attribute ``dependencies`` is optional.
+However, if it is not specified, a tool would need to assume that the event indicator depends on all variables.
+Write ``dependencies=""`` to declare that this event indicator depends on no variable (other than possibly time).
+Note that for performance reasons, for QSS ``dependencies`` should be declared for ``order="0"``.
+For higher order, QSS does not use the dependencies.

 .. note::

    The ``index`` uses in the ``<EventIndicators>`` element is different from the ``index`` used in the ``<ModelVariables>`` element.
 The first event indicator has an ``index`` 1, the second has an ``index`` 2, and so on.
-A new index is introduced because event indicator variable do not show up in the list of ``ModelVariables``.
+A new index is introduced because the event indicators do not show up in the list of ``ModelVariables``.

    The dependencies variables of event indicators are